-Note that in the workflow of the proposed data-oriented CA system the first stage of processing is the verification of transactions.
+As mentioned above, in the workflow of the proposed data-oriented CA system the first stage of processing is the verification of transactions.
 It has to be contrasted with the fact that in conventional auditing analytical procedures are used first to identify areas of concern, and then transaction testing is focused on the identified risky areas.
 The rationale for this sequence is that it makes it possible to reallocate the sample counts so as to increase either the effectiveness or the efficiency of substantive testing.
-Since in a CA system the verification of transactions are automatically performed on the entire population of data without the need for sampling.
+Since in this CA system the verification of transactions is automatically performed, it can be applied to the entire population of data without the need for sampling.
 Therefore, the transaction verification component of the CA system processes every transaction in the business process stream, and serves as a filter screening out the identified exceptions.
 Then this filtered stream of transactions is further processed by the analytical procedures component of the system to ascertain the absence of anomalies.
 Thus, the CA system reverses the sequence of procedures of traditional auditing to capitalize on the capabilities of modern IT to verify the entire stream of business transactions against the formalized set of process rules.

-The rationale for analytic procedures in the proposed CA architecture is two-fold.
+The rationale for analytical procedures in the proposed CA architecture is many-fold.
 First, one can never assume that the set of formalized business process rules completely defines the set of constraints business transactions have to satisfy.
 Given this possibility, analytical procedures serve as the second line of defense.
 Anomalies identified by the CA system can signal the presence of likely abnormal transactions that are not discovered by the user defined rules of the transaction verification filter.
 This is an indication either of some exceptional event, such as fraud, or if the anomaly occurs often enough, of the need to update the rule set of the transaction verification system.
+Additionally, analytical procedures can be a critical "second line of defense" if the transaction verification component fails for whatever reason.